 - Extended class time enables teachers the opportunity to develop lessons that offer more variety and in-depth thought.

 - Students take eight courses per year (four per semester) and graduate with 32 credits, among the highest in the Midwest.

-- The 32-credit requirement provides the opportunity to pursue more Advanced Placement (AP), Advanced College Credit (ACC) and Honors courses with students offered more than 100 hours of college credit at Vianney.
+- The 32-credit requirement means students can pursue more Advanced Placement (AP), Advanced College Credit (ACC) and Honors courses.

-- By using the two-semester, college-style format, students complete full credits in one semester.
+- By using a college-style semester format, students complete full core credits in one semester.
 Therefore, students wishing to excel academically can fit up to 5 or 6 years of a given core subject into four years of school.

 Class periods are long enough to allow for quality learning experiences that are less likely to occur in a shortened period.
 Activities are usually alternated within a class period for variety: